 Write a poem about an issue from the public sphere.
 Rather than directly addressing a wide audience, let that readership “overhear” your words as you speak more intimately to a single particular listener.

-Jennifer Atkinson is the author of five books of poetry.
-The most recent one, The Thinking Eye, was published by Free Verse Editions in 2016.
+Jennifer Atkinson is the author of six books of poetry.
+The most recent, A Gray Realm the Ocean, won the Poets Out Loud prize, and was published by Fordham University Press in 2022.
 Individual poems have appeared in journals including Field, Image, Witness, Poecology, Tupelo Quarterly, The Missouri Review, and Cincinnati Review.
 She teaches in the MFA and BFA programs at George Mason University in Virginia.
 More at https://www.jenniferatkinsonpoet.com/.